-the rise, fall and hedonistic rule of 90s magazine pavement
+the rise, fall, and hedonistic rule of 90s magazine 'pavement'

-Speaking to the publication’s founders about the cover stars, culture and clashes behind the magazine that introduced New Zealand style to the world.
+Speaking to the publication’s founders about the cover stars, culture, and clashes behind the magazine that introduced New Zealand style to the world.

-While it already possessed many of the makings of a cool project, Pavement still needed someone to steer its design aesthetic and fashion content.
-Fatefully, art director and designer Glenn Hunt had recently returned to New Zealand from an inspiring stint in London.
+While it already possessed the makings of a cool project, Pavement still needed someone to steer its design aesthetic and fashion content.
+Fatefully, art director and designer Glenn Hunt had recently returned to New Zealand after an inspiring stint in London.
 He immediately saw the publication's potential and contacted Barney about working on the launch issue.
 Glenn went on to creatively direct every issue of the magazine that would come to reflect 90s cool in New Zealand and around the world.

 Can you tell us a bit about the very early days of Pavement.

 Barney: I got the ball rolling and Glenn came to see me about designing the mag.
 We'd both been raised on a healthy diet of international mags and Kiwi titles like Rip It Up and Cha-Cha.
 So we clicked right away.
-Glenn's aesthetic was perfect.
-So after the first couple of issues we formed a company together and rolled it out from there.
-It was actually really easy and fun.

 What was it like in NZ at the time?

 You've said that Pavement was you bringing the world to NZ and taking NZ to the world.
-You guys featured so many great people in the magazine, how did this tend to happen from Auckland?

-Barney: We quickly developed a network of contributors outside NZ who could shoot stories for us, whether music, film or fashion.
-Some of them were Kiwis: Derek Henderson, Regan Cameron, Max Doyle, to name a few, plus several Kiwi photographers continued to shoot for Pavement when they ventured overseas.
-As Pavement gained currency, plenty of foreign contributors came on board because they enjoyed what we were doing, and the creative freedom we fostered.
+Barney: We quickly developed a network of contributors outside NZ who could shoot stories for us, whether music, film, or fashion.
+Some of them were Kiwis.
+Derek Henderson, Regan Cameron, Max Doyle, to name a few, plus several Kiwi photographers continued to shoot for Pavement when they ventured overseas.
+As Pavement gained currency, plenty of foreign contributors came on board because they enjoyed what we were doing and the creative freedom we fostered.
 Our philosophy was: if it's worth doing a story on, it's worth doing our own pictures for.
 No original pictures meant no story, mostly.

 What was Pavement's aesthetic and how did you keep it consistent?

 Glenn: It was the single-minded thing that drove me — to despair sometimes!
 Especially in the early days when there weren't enough pages to do what I wanted and too many bloody words!
-I loved what Barney was producing and always felt it was my duty to do bring those words to life in the best way I could.
-Barney and I both loved and appreciated photography and it became one of the strong-points of the magazine.
+I loved what Barney was producing and always felt it was my duty to bring those words to life in the best way I could.
+Barney and I both loved and appreciated photography and it became one of the strong points of the magazine.

-Glenn: Sometimes we'd throw after-parties for visiting bands like Massive Attack, Marilyn Manson or Interpol.
+Glenn: Sometimes we'd throw after-parties for visiting bands like Massive Attack, Marilyn Manson, or Interpol.
 One of my highlights was when Johnny Rotten turned up to a Pavement birthday party, as obnoxious as ever.
 When one of the photographers offered to light his cigarette, his response was, 'Fuck off, you peasant!'